 Why Perform a Periodic Security Assessment?

-Organizations are increasingly bound by governmental regulations which dictate what security measures must be in place and how they are to be audited.
-PCI, FISMA, Sarbanes-Oxley, HIPAA, NERC and GSA among others all dictate how to secure different types of data and the systems that manage them.
+Organizations are increasingly bound by governmental regulations that dictate what security measures must be in place and how they are to be audited.
+PCI, FISMA, Sarbanes-Oxley, HIPAA, NERC, and GSA among others all dictate how to secure different types of data and the systems that manage them.
 These regulations also require regular security posture assessments.

 What Should Be Assessed?